 PatientPlus articles are written by UK doctors and are based on research evidence, UK and European Guidelines.
 They are designed for health professionals to use, so you may find the language more technical than the condition leaflets.

-In the consultation, a GP has to make an initial assessment of the nature and severity of the problem, the risk to the individual and other people and then to formulate an initial management plan.
+In the consultation, a GP has to make an initial assessment of the nature and severity of the problem and the risk to the individual and other people.
+The GP then formulates an initial management plan.
 The patient's concerns need to be taken seriously.
 Respect and empathy will help to build trust.

 For many people presenting with mild psychiatric problems in primary care, it will not be necessary to explore every detail of the full psychiatric assessment outlined below.
 Often the initial priority is to develop a rapport and demonstrate a caring, supportive approach which can be further developed in future consultations.

 The more experience GPs develop in dealing with patients with mental health problems, the easier it will become to pick up on non-verbal clues.
 As soon as they enter the consulting room, observe the patient's degree of personal grooming and hygiene and whether they make eye contact on greeting.
-Are they appropriately dressed for the time of year?
-Are they accompanied (indicating possible social support) or have they come alone?
+Note whether they are appropriately dressed for the time of year and whether they are accompanied (indicating possible social support) or have come alone.